Jenn Mann

-Jenn Mann is an American psychotherapist, sports psychology consultant, author, and speaker.
+Jenn Mann is an American licensed marriage and family therapist (LMFT), sports psychology consultant, author, and speaker.
+She has a Master’s Degree (M.A.) in Clinical Psychology, a Doctorate (Psy.D.) in Marriage and Family Therapy and is licensed as a Marriage, Family and Child Therapist (L.M.F.T.)

 She is the daughter of Barry Mann and Cynthia Weil, a famous songwriting couple.
 She was divorced from Joshua Berman in 2013.

+Mann has twin daughters, Mendez and Quincy.

 Mann has a private practice as a psychotherapist in Beverly Hills, California.
-She has appeared in media as "Dr. Jenn".
+She has appeared in media as "Dr. Jenn" but she is a masters-level clinician only and is often misrepresented.
 She has acted as a relationship counselor for the VH1 reality shows Couples Therapy and spin-off Family Therapy.
 Until Sirius XM Radio dropped the Oprah Winfrey channel on December 31, 2014, Mann hosted a nightly radio call-in show.
 The show moved to a new channel in 2015.